tylervz/learn-angular2/forms/index.md

 ## Form Directives

 You'll notice the lack of `ngModel` anywhere in our form.
-Instead, we have the `formControlName` directies that map certain inputs to our control objects:
+Instead, we have the `formControlName` directives that map certain inputs to our control objects:

 ```html
   <input formControlName="email" type="email" placeholder="Your email">